google/zetasql/docs/format-elements.md

     <tr>
       <td>YYYY</td>
       <td>
-        If it is delimited, matches 1 to 5 digits.
-If it is not delimited, matches 4 digits.
+        If it's delimited, matches 1 to 5 digits.
+If it isn't delimited, matches 4 digits.
 Sets the year part to the matched number.
       </td>
       <td>